 Small plates from ricotta pancakes to red trout are served dim-sum style on roaming carts.

 State Bird Provisions

 Try the Navy Grog, but really (if you love Tiki bars as much as we do) you can’t go wrong with anything from their extensive menu.
-With an international reputation and a James Beard award, pirate-themed Smuggler’s Cove is the place for a rum drink to enjoy with yer mateys.

 There aren’t many relics of old San Francisco around these days, but this unironic ode to all things kitsch is a welcome escape from huckleberry-infused artisanal cocktails taking over the world.

 Specs’ Twelve Adler Museum Cafe